Carrier Mills, Illinois: Lakeview (Pond Settlement)

 In 2023 the Illinois Department of Natural Resources (IDNR) was awarded a $75,000 grant from the National Park Service to recognize significant African American heritage properties in southern Illinois.
 It was a collaborative effort between the Illinois State Historic Preservation Office, a division of the Illinois Department of Natural Resources, and the Center for Archaeological Investigations at Southern Illinois University to be used to produce National Register nominations for three resources associated with Black history in southern Illinois.
 Additionally, the project will amend the existing National Register nominations for the following sites including the Carrier Mills Archaeological District, to reflect the African American heritage of the Pond Settlement, also known as Lakeview.

+In 2025, Lakeview was featured in an Illinois Humanities program discussing the area’s historical connection to the family of former Chicago mayor Harold Washington.
+Washington’s mother, Bertha Jones, was raised in Lakeview before the family moved to Chicago.
+In 2026, descendants of the Lakeview community and local preservation advocates organized a Memorial Day weekend event at Lakeview Cemetery to highlight the history of the settlement and ongoing preservation efforts.
+The event included historical presentations, cemetery tours, and discussion of efforts to identify and preserve unmarked graves associated with the historic African American community.
+Southern Illinois University Carbondale’s Morris Library has identified Lakeview, historically also known as Pond Settlement, as one of Southern Illinois’ antebellum free Black communities through its “Reclaiming the African American Heritage of Southern Illinois Project.”
+In 2026, SIU Carbondale launched a six-week archaeology field school in the Lakeview community led by anthropology professor Matthew C. Greer.
+The project focused on investigating an Allen family farmstead believed to date to the 1840s, along with surveys of potentially older settlement sites and ground-penetrating radar studies at Lakeview Cemetery to help identify unmarked graves.